PopovEvgeniy/desexonix/readme.txt

 Exit codes

-0 — Operation successfully completed.
+0 — Operation was successfully completed.
-1 — Can't open input file.
+1 — Can't open the input file.
-2 — Can't create output file.
+2 — Can't create the output file.
-3 — Invalid target file size.
+3 — Invalid length of the target file.
 4 — Can't allocate memory.

 Third—party code

 Some code was taken from XXX Games tools by the CTPAX-X team (http://www.ctpax-x.org/?goto=files&show=21).
-It was re-licensed with permission from the author.
+It was relicensed with permission from the author.

 Source code

 The code was compiled under Open Watcom.
 You can compile it with any modern C compiler.
-Source code can be compiled for a wide range of operating systems, but you need to create a makefile or build a script by yourself.
+The source code can be compiled for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
 I provide only two things: the binary file for Windows and the makefile for Linux.

 Install and uninstall under Linux